steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_basic.md

 # Basic Examples - XML Schema Generation

-> **Note**: These examples are valid for the 2.x version of the plugin, and do not work for the
+> **Note**: These examples are valid for the 2.x and 3.x versions of the plugin, and do not work for the
 > jaxb2-maven-plugin version 1.x

-These basic examples illustrate how to generate XSDs from JAXB-annotated Java classes using the jaxb2-maven-plugin, and highlight the use of some of the plugin's common configuration options.
+These basic examples illustrate how to generate XSDs from JAXB-annotated Java classes using the jaxb-maven-plugin, and highlight the use of some of the plugin's common configuration options.
 This plugin runs the JDK distribution's SchemaGenerator compiler (check JAVA_HOME/bin/schemagen), and integrates the SchemaGenerator's configuration properties into a Maven project.
-Also, the jaxb2-maven-plugin [performs post-processing on generated XSD files](./example_schemagen_postprocessing.html) to improve usability and quality of the XSD files generated.
+Also, the jaxb-maven-plugin [performs post-processing on generated XSD files](./example_schemagen_postprocessing.html) to improve usability and quality of the XSD files generated.

-> ### Jaxb2-Maven-Plugin and `Schemagen` known issues
+> ### jaxb-maven-plugin and `Schemagen` known issues
 >
 > The `Schemagen` tool has been around in the JDK for quite awhile, and should be considered a mature codebase.
 > However, schemagen has some long-outstanding issues, as is shown by the
 >
 > [SchemaGen Issue Tracker on GitHub](https://github.com/javaee/jaxb-v2/labels/Component%3A%20schemagen).
 >
-> The Jaxb2-Maven-Plugin delegates its operations to the JDK-installed schemagen tool, and performs some
+> The jaxb-maven-plugin delegates its operations to the JDK-installed schemagen tool, and performs some
 > post-processing operations to yield schemas with somewhat improved usability than the XSDs emitted by SchemaGen.
-> However, the Jaxb2-Maven-Plugin does not aim to replace schemagen's implementation.
+> However, the jaxb-maven-plugin does not aim to replace schemagen's implementation.
 Issues within SchemaGen
 > must be solved in that codebase.

 ## SchemaGenerator in the JDK